akash9777/UBER_EATS/README.md

 How UBER EATS will be benifited form this case study- If we follow all these questions of this case study, then Uber will be benifited like-

-1. Uber Can show their restaurent on top which have more numbers of orders
+1. Uber Can show their restaurant on top which have more numbers of orders
 2. Uber can manipulate the discounted price by knowing the average price of any dish at any city
-3. Uber can optimize their spending on advertisment and discounts by knowing growth of sales.
+3. Uber can optimize their spending on advertisement and discounts by knowing growth of sales.
-4. Uber can focus more on the customoers who have never ordered.
+4. Uber can focus more on the customors who have never ordered.
 5. Uber can rate the favourite dish of customers on top